-Ramsey Russell will be hosting 2 Azerbaijan duck hunts per year.
-As of December 1, 2018, a single spot is available for late-February 2019.
-Now accepting reservations for 2020.
+Ramsey Russell will be personally hosting 2-3 Azerbaijan duck hunts per year, February/March.
+Now accepting reservations.
 Please contact Ramsey to discuss.

 Azerbaijan duck hunting is mid-October through early-March.
 Prime hunting is February through early-March.

 $3,975 Azerbaijan duck hunting, 5-day package